Keystead

 Remote, templated agencies sell you a plan on a contract.
 The work is generic because the same plan ships to a dentist in Ohio and a law firm in Texas.
 Nobody on that team has sat across from a Bay Area firm owner during the week a quarterly is due.
 You pay for activity, measured in deliverables, not in clients.

 Bought lead lists sound efficient until the first batch arrives and you realize a lead is not a conversation.
 The quality is uneven, half the numbers are dead, and chasing the rest becomes a second job you already do not have time for.
 None of these are scams.
-They just cannot tell you what they bought you, which means you cannot do more of what worked or stop what did not.
+They just hide the useful work behind activity reports, which means you cannot confidently do more of what is working or stop what is not.

 What passes the test